Judson-web/Zayan-Malik-V2/README.md

 * `START_MSG`: Welcome message for start command.
 * `INVITE_MSG`: Auth channel invitation message.
 * `USERBOT_STRING_SESSION`: User bot string session From : https://replit.com/@JUD-FORFOR/DARK-LORD

+## Note
+* Currently [API used](http://www.omdbapi.com) here is allowing 1000 requests per day.You may not get posters if its crossed.
+Once a poster is fetched from OMDB , poster is saved to DB to reduce duplicate requests.

 ## Admin commands
 ```
 channel - Get basic infomation about channels